-All students are required to take the CCSE (an NBME exam that simulates Step 2) twice during the Foothills.
-The primary goal of this exam is to allow for frequent assessment of progress as you move through the year and encourage reflection on your learning.
+All students are required to take the CCSE (an NBME exam that simulates Step 2) once during the Foothills at the end of the year.
+Students will have the option to take the CCSSA exam mid-year to allow for assessment of progress as you move through the year and encourage reflection on your learning, but it is not required.
 We also want to identify students who may struggle on the standardized tests needed to become a physician.
-Therefore, there is a cut-off score for the last CCSE exams in the Foothills.
+Therefore, there is a cut-off score for the CCSE exam in the Foothills.
 Students who cannot obtain a score above 160 (5th percentile nationally) will be noted as a concern that will be reviewed by the Trek Progress Committee in addition to their performance on the other exams in the Foothills.